lbfiorino/mpca-tools/cicflowmeter/README.md

 gradle clean
 gradle build

-# The zip file will be in the pathtoproject/CICFlowMeter/build/distributions
+# The .tar and .zip files will be in the pathtoproject/CICFlowMeter/build/distributions
 ```

 # Using CICFlowMeter